fluentfixture/documentation/packages/fluentfixture-core/streams/number-stream.md

 ### subtract()

-Returns an [`NumberStream`](number-stream.md)  that subtracts the given value from the produced output.
+Returns a [`NumberStream`](number-stream.md)  that subtracts the given value from the produced output.

 | Parameter | Type     | Default | Description |
 | --------- | -------- | ------- | ----------- |